Why Every CEO Needs A Digital Transformation Officer

 The true measure of success is when the digital transformation officer role becomes unnecessary.

-In a middle market or large company, a digital transformation program will typically last between two to four years.
-In a very large global enterprise a period of four to six years might be required.
+At middle market companies a digital transformation program will typically last between 18 to 30 months.
 Once the benefits of the program have been validated and the new activities and tools scaled and integrated back into the organization, then the digital transformation officer will have concluded their job and be ready to transition into a line position or move to a new company to lead another digital transformation program.